thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>inorder</code> is <strong>guaranteed</strong> to be the inorder traversal of the tree.</li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Hash Table + Recursion

-The first node `preorder[0]` in the pre-order sequence is the root node.
-We find the position `k` of the root node in the in-order sequence, which can divide the in-order sequence into the left subtree `inorder[0..k]` and the right subtree `inorder[k+1..]`.
+# Intuition
+To reconstruct a binary tree from its preorder and inorder traversal arrays, we need to understand the following:
+- **Preorder Traversal**: The first element is always the root of the tree.

-Through the intervals of the left and right subtrees, we can calculate the number of nodes in the left and right subtrees, assumed to be `a` and `b`.
-Then in the pre-order nodes, the `a` nodes after the root node are the left subtree, and the `b` nodes after that are the right subtree.
+- **Inorder Traversal**: Elements to the left of the root are in the left subtree, and elements to the right are in the right subtree.

-Therefore, we design a function `dfs(i, j, n)`, where `i` and `j` represent the starting positions of the pre-order sequence and the in-order sequence, respectively, and `n` represents the number of nodes.
-The return value of the function is the binary tree constructed with `preorder[i..i+n-1]` as the pre-order sequence and `inorder[j..j+n-1]` as the in-order sequence.

-The execution process of the function `dfs(i, j, n)` is as follows:

--   If `n \leq 0`, it means there are no nodes, return a null node.
--   Take out the first node `v = preorder[i]` of the pre-order sequence as the root node, and then use the hash table `d` to find the position `k` of the root node in the in-order sequence.
-Then the number of nodes in the left subtree is `k - j`, and the number of nodes in the right subtree is `n - k + j - 1`.
--   Recursively construct the left subtree `l = dfs(i + 1, j, k - j)` and the right subtree `r = dfs(i + 1 + k - j, k + 1, n - k + j - 1)`.
+# Approach
+1. **Initialization:**
+   - Create a `Map` to store the index of each value in the `inorder` array for quick lookup.

+2. **Recursive Tree Construction:**
+   - The root of the current subtree is given by the current index in the `preorder` array.
+   - Find the index of this root in the `inorder` array using the `Map`.
--   Finally, return the binary tree with `v` as the root node and `l` and `r` as the left and right subtrees, respectively.
+   - Recursively build the left and right subtrees:
+     - **Left Subtree**: Elements before the root index in the `inorder` array.
+     - **Right Subtree**: Elements after the root index in the `inorder` array.

+3. **Tree Node Creation:**
+   - Create a `TreeNode` for the current root value.
+   - Attach the recursively built left and right subtrees to this node.

+4. **Base Case:**
+   - If the number of elements is zero or negative, return `null` indicating no subtree.

+5. **Return Value:**
+   - The root of the reconstructed binary tree is returned.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Here, `n` is the number of nodes in the binary tree.
+This approach uses depth-first search (DFS) to construct the tree, with each node being visited once.
+The time complexity is O(n), where `n` is the number of nodes in the tree.

 #### Java